pvonahn22/rhodium-swmm/example/README.md

 ## Building Python Virtual Environment

+Download a zip file of this repository by clicking on the green Code button from https://github.com/julianneq/rhodium-swmm.
-Clone the repository by running the following command.
+Alternatively, clone the repository by running the following command:
     `git clone https://github.com/julianneq/rhodium-swmm`

-If you are unfamiliar with git, download a zip file of the repository by clicking on the green Code button and then unzip it.

 Install Anaconda from https://www.anaconda.com/